joelreyesheroku/pgweb/README.md

 ## Overview

-Pgweb is a web-based database browser for PostgreSQL, written in Go and works on OSX, Linux and Windows machines.
+Pgweb is a web-based database browser for PostgreSQL, written in Go and modified to support Heroku Private Postgres DBs.
 Main idea behind using Go for backend development is to utilize ability of the compiler to produce zero-dependency binaries for multiple platforms.
-Pgweb was created as an attempt to build very simple and portable application to work with local or remote PostgreSQL databases.
+Pgweb was created as an attempt to build very simple and portable application to work with Heroku PostgreSQL Private databases.

 [See application screenshots](SCREENS.md)